 Internal bleeding is a serious injury, and we know how important it is that you have the financial capacity to treat and recover from your injuries that were caused by someone else’s error.
 Have you suffered from internal bleeding due to an accident, surgery, or the misdiagnosis of a medical practitioner?

 Our firm is poised to help you recover financial damages while you focus on getting back on your feet.
 We are here for clients in Hamilton, Trenton, Ewing, Pennington, and towns across Mercer County and New Jersey.
 We take pride in representing and prioritizing injured victims seeking physical and financial wellbeing after a medical event.
-At Kamensky, Cohen, and Riechelson, we are on your side.
+At Cohen & Riechelson, we are on your side.
 Contact us at (609) 528-2596 for a free consultation to discuss your injury and your potential claim.